Three of the delightful saints in my land.

 Saint-Friends Who Stick Closer Than Brothers

-Saints literally means, “holy ones.”
+Saint literally means, “holy one.”

 [T]hat is, of being set aside for the exclusive ownership and use of the Triune God.
 Very few people in the Christian Church today would consider themselves to be “saints”…Unfortunately the original meaning of the word “saints” has largely fallen into disuse.

-C.H.
+But, as C.H.
 Spurgeon explains,

 Their holiness is attainable even by us.
 We are “called to be saints” by that same voice which constrained them to their high vocation…They lived with Jesus, they lived for Jesus, therefore they grew like Jesus.
 Let us live by the same Spirit as they did, “looking unto Jesus,” and our saintship will soon be apparent.

 The saints in my land are growing more like Jesus as they: